scipy.stats.

 Compute the O’Brien transform on input data (any number of arrays).

 Used to test for homogeneity of variance prior to running one-way stats.
 Each array in *samples is one level of a factor.
-If f_oneway is run on the transformed data and found significant, the variances are unequal.
-From Maxwell and Delaney [1], p.112.
+Significant results of f_oneway on the transformed data suggest that the variances of the underlying distributions are unequal.
+See Maxwell and Delaney [1], p.112.

 Parameters: